Created: April 3, 2020

 4x4 breathing - powerful tool to move you our of your habitual shallow breathing.
 Breathe in for four counts.
 Hold for four counts.
 Breathe out for four counts.
 Hold for four counts.
 Repeat this cycle for several cycles.

 While you're breathing, you might as well bring out the essential oils.
 These have been studied to enter into the limbic system of the brain to create chemical changes in the brain - ie. Cedarwood (increase REM activity), Vetiver (quiet the mind chatter), Lavender (calm the central nervous system), Juniper Berry (calms nighttime anxious thoughts) and several others.
 Serenity blend - & softgels are the perfect combination.

-Check out this book by Shaun Stevenson called Sleep Smarter
+Check out my favorite sleep book by Shaun Stevenson, Sleep Smarter

 Watch the full video here: